lm3nitro/Projects/DNS/Pi-hole.md

 ![Pasted image 20240602135024](https://github.com/lm3nitro/Projects/assets/55665256/507dc31b-0d5c-4817-9131-dc3da51417e9)

 I then verified to see if youtube.com was really blocked.
-We can see the DNS traffic, the DNS server (Pi-hole) 10.10.100.35 is responding with 0.0.0.0, we also can see the DNS queries from the Pi-hole on the right side:
+I can see the DNS traffic, the DNS server (Pi-hole) 10.10.100.35 is responding with 0.0.0.0, I can also see the DNS queries from the Pi-hole on the right side:

 ![Pasted image 20240602135447](https://github.com/lm3nitro/Projects/assets/55665256/521a4fb3-63df-4e34-8d2b-967c8a2c8748)